ethereum/web3.py/docs/overview.rst

 Providers
 ---------

-*Providers* are how Web3.py connects to the blockchain.
-The Web3.py library comes with the following built-in providers:
+Providers are how Web3.py connects to the blockchain.
+The library comes with the following built-in providers:

 - ``Web3.IPCProvider`` for connecting to ipc socket based JSON-RPC servers.
 - ``Web3.HTTPProvider`` for connecting to http and https based JSON-RPC servers.